dmyTRUEk/SIVF-renderer/README.md

 ### Cons:

-- As I develop the ptoject by myself, so it grows slow
+- As I develop the project by myself, so it grows slow.

-- it is hard to became popular, so big graphic editors may not support it soon...
+- It is hard to became popular, so big graphic editors may not support it soon...